hardscrabble/hardscrabble.github.io/_posts/2020-03-26-being-austin-powers.md

 [crestpod]: https://overcast.fm/+LvPkJ2xBo

-I recommend that podcast very highly, even if you don't like The Mountain Goats, although I suspect you already do or are about to.
+I recommend that podcast very highly, even if you don't like The Mountain Goats, although I suspect you already do or you're about to.

 Is it perhaps also the case that we're drawn to Strong Man, Austin Powers types in the workplace?
 I think it's true that most CEOs aren't just men, but tall men.